How to Calculate Time Difference in Excel: Converting Minutes to Decimal Hours for Payroll

 Expert Tips from the GetCalcBase Team

-• The “Seven-Minute” Rule: Many companies round to the nearest 15-minute increment.
-If you work 7 minutes past the hour, it rounds down.
-If you work 8 minutes, it rounds up.
-Check your contract!
+- The “seven-minute” rule.
+Many companies round to the nearest 15-minute increment.
+Work 7 minutes past the hour and it often rounds down; work 8 minutes and it rounds up.
+Check your contract or company policy to know which side of that line you fall on.

 Real-World Examples of Time Difference Calculations